warewulf/warewulf/userdocs/contents/profiles.rst

 ==================

-Profiles can contain profiles, which will be included into the node config recusrively.
-WHen a node has more than one profile assigned, or profiles include profiles, Warewulf uses the following algorithm to merge them:
+Profiles can contain profiles, which will be included into the node config recursively.
+When a node has more than one profile assigned, or profiles include profiles, Warewulf uses the following algorithm to merge them:

 1. Starting with the profile(s) listed in the node config, build a list of all